CarloCattano/workspacer/README.md

 - Implement navigation with vim keys (hjkl)
 - Test compatibility with animations
+- ~~Draw an empty workspace extra to move a window to a new workspace~~
 - ~~Prevent script from executing multiple instances~~
 - ~~Automatically remove empty workspaces when windows are closed~~
 - ~~Optimize screenshot mechanism for faster performance~~